Theobald I, Duke of Lorraine: Battle of Bouvines

 Theobald joined Otto IV, Holy Roman Emperor, on 4 July 1214 at the Battle of Bouvines, where he was taken in prisoner in the rout.
 He was quickly liberated.

 Vassals

-As duke of Lorraine Theobald was a powerful lord almost under the Holy Roman Empire almost ruling independently.
+As duke of Lorraine, Theobald was a powerful lord, almost under the Holy Roman Empire and almost ruling independently.
 He had several important vassals but many of them strove for independence quite successfully.
 These vassals included the Bishops of Metz, the Bishops of Toul, the Bishops of Verdun, the County of Bar (though these counts were not de facto part of Lorraine at this point), the lord of Commercy, the Count of Vaudémont, and the Counts of Chiny (also lords of Montmédy).
 However the dukes suzerainty over these lordships was probably not much more than nominal.

 Other affairs

-He was suggested by the abbot Gervase to be one of the leaders for the 5th crusade but he was probably already embroiled in the Champagne war of succession and had to decline.
+He was suggested by the abbot Gervase to be one of the leaders for the Fifth Crusade but he was already embroiled in the Champagne war of succession and had to decline.